cyrusimap/cyrus-sasl/docsrc/sasl/components.rst

     the server have access to a plaintext (or plaintext-equivalent) version of the password.
 Shared Secret Mechanisms
-    For these mechanisms, such as CRAM-MD5, DIGEST-MD5, and SRP, there is a shared secret between the server and client (e.g. a password).
+    For these mechanisms, such as CRAM-MD5, DIGEST-MD5, SCRAM, and SRP, there is a shared secret between the server and client
+    (e.g. a password).
 However, in this case the password itself does not travel on the wire.
 Instead, the client passes a server a token that proves that it knows the secret (without actually sending the secret across the wire).